-The system is the largest in the Bow Valley, consisting of 931 panels and producing 372.4 kW of power.
+The system consists of 931 panels, producing 372.4 kW of power.
 The system offsets approximately 24% of the power usage at Elevation Place.
-This system reduces the town's Green House Gas (GHG) emissions by 226 tons of CO2 annually and is an important step towards reducing GHG emissions by 50% in 2030.
+This system reduces the town's Green House Gas (GHG) emissions by 226 tonnes of CO2 annually and is an important step towards reducing GHG emissions by 50% in 2030.
 You can view the live system data here.

 Canmore Rooftop Solar Report

 In an effort to increase awareness and understanding of Canmore’s potential to generate solar energy, the Town commissioned a study to evaluate the solar potential of the community.
 To view the full report pdf click here (3.24 MB)

 Highlights of the report include:

 - Solar Potential in Canmore: If solar was adopted on every building in town approximately 42,000 MWh/yr of electricity generation would be produced.
 Annually this is equivalent of taking 8,600 vehicles off the road and would reduce greenhouse gasses by over 40,000 tonnes of carbon dioxide.